abazlinton/polymorphism_lab/README.md

 - `paymentMethods`
 - `reportingSoftware`

-- Should be able to `chargeCustomer` via a selected `paymentMethod` and tell the `reportingSoftware` to log the cost of the transaction
+- Should be able to `chargeCustomer(...)` via a selected `paymentMethod` and tell the `reportingSoftware` to log the cost of the transaction

 ### ReportingSoftware
 #### Concrete class - no relation to other classes via extends / implements